iqumulus/bakor/README.md

       ]
     }

 Build it using `bakor` in the project directory.
+This will result in the following files in `outputDir`:
+  * [app name].js - Baked JavaScript (if JavaScript files are supplied)
+  * [app name].min.js - Baked + minified JavaScript (if JavaScript files are supplied)
+  * [app name].css - Baked CSS (if CSS files are supplied)
+  * [app name].min.css - Baked + minified CSS (if CSS files are supplied)
+  * [app name + less filename].css - Baked less CSS (if less files are supplied)
+  * [app name + less filename].min.css - Baked + minified less CSS (if less files are supplied)

-Less files are of course optional.
-If you do use less, each less file supplied in the array will result in *a separate css file*.
+If less files are used, each less file supplied in the array will result in **a separate css file**.
 The idea is to include a single less file which uses `import` to fetch the rest of them.
-This way it's easy to several different color schemes etc.
+This way it's easy to bake several different color schemes etc.